section-engineering-education/engineering-education/content/articles/simplex-method-in-python/index.md

 \end{array}
 \end{bmatrix}$

 The next thing is to figure out the pivot column, i.e., the column with the most negative value.
-As we can see, the pivot column is M. From this column, we need to determine the pivot value.
+As we can see, the pivot column is M. From this column, and we need to determine the pivot value.
 The pivot value is found as follow:

 $min(91800/34, 42000/15) = min(91800/34, 42000/15) = 91800/34 = 2700$

-Since 34 is the value of the pivot column corresponding to the lowest quotient, it's the pivot value.
+Since 34 is the value of the pivot column corresponding to the lowest quotient, it is the pivot value.
 Now, we need to make this value a unit value.
 To do so, we multiply the pivot row by $1/34$.
 This will yield the following tableau.

 $\begin{bmatrix}
 \begin{array}{cccccc|cc}